jcorbino/mole/JOSS/paper.md

 MOLE was designed to be an intuitive software package to numerically solve partial differential equations using mimetic methods.
 MOLE is implemented in C++ and in MATLAB scripting language (these are two independent flavors) and every single function in MOLE returns a sparse matrix of the requested mimetic operator.
 For information on the installation or usage of the library, please read the [User's Manual](https://github.com/jcorbino/mole/blob/master/MOLE%20User's%20Manual%20(MATLAB%20version).pdf) which is included in the repository.

-For example, if the user wants to get a 1D <em>k</em>-order mimetic Laplacian, just need to invoke:
+For example, if the user wants to get a 1D *k*-order mimetic Laplacian, just need to invoke:
 ```matlab
 lap(k, m, dx);
 ```
 where **k** is the desired order of accuracy, **m** is the number of cell centers (spatial resolution), and **dx** is the step length.
+All functions in MOLE follow are quite consistent with such syntax.

-The following code snippet shows how easy is to solve a boundary value problem through MOLE:
+The following code snippet shows how easy is to solve a boundary value problem (with Robin's boundary conditions) through MOLE:
 ```matlab
 addpath('../mole_MATLAB')